-During the reporting period, a dolphin observation station and team of at least two dolphin observers was deployed by the contractors for continuous monitoring of the DEZ for armour rock laying works in accordance with the DEZ Plan.
-From the contractors' DEZ monitoring records, no dolphin or other marine mammals were observed within or around the DEZ in this reporting period.
-The contractor's records were also audited by the ET during site inspection.
+During the reporting period, no dolphin observation station was deployed by the contractor for continuous monitoring of the DEZ in accordance with the DEZ Plan.
+During this reporting period, no training session were provided by the ET for the proposed dolphin observers.

-Summary of audits of SkyPier HSFs route diversion and speed control and construction vessel management are presented in Section 2.7 and Section 2.8 respectively.
+The construction vessel management are presented in Section 2.8 below.